-- The readiness light will either flash or stay lit. - The readiness light will not illuminate immediately after ignition is turned on. - A series of five beeps will be heard.
+- The readiness light will either flash or stay lit. - The readiness light will not illuminate immediately after ignition is turned on.

+• A series of five beeps will be heard.
 The tone pattern will repeat periodically until the problem and/or light are repaired.

-If any of these things happen, even intermittently, have the SRS serviced at your dealership or by a qualified technician immediately.
+If any of these things happen, even intermittently, have the SRS serviced at an authorized dealer immediately.
 Unless serviced, the system may not function properly in the event of a collision.